graphile/migrate/README.md

 ## Opinions

-- Migrations should be written in familiar SQL
+- Migrations should be written in SQL
-- Iteration should be easy
+- Local iteration should be easy and fast
 - Migrating should be _fast_
-- Once deployed, databases should be identical (including column order)
+- Once deployed, databases should be identical (including subtleties such as column order)
 - Roll-forward only (production issues should be fixed via additional migrations, development can iterate current migration)
 - Once a migration is signed off (deployable) it should never be edited
-- Use PostgreSQL
+- Use PostgreSQL ;)
 - Development databases are cheap; can run multiple
 - Resetting development database is acceptable if necessary (but data preservation should be attempted)
 - Production databases are critical - NEVER RESET
 - Migrating data (as well as DDL) is acceptable, but should be kept to fast operations (or trigger a background job)
-- Migrations should automatically be wrapped in transactions
+- Migrations should automatically be wrapped in transactions by default
+- Migrations that require execution outside of a transaction (e.g. to enable augmenting non-DDL-safe things, such as `ENUM`s in PostgreSQL) should be explicitly marked
 - Migrations should not pollute PostgreSQL global settings (e.g. use `SET LOCAL` rather than `SET`)
-- Migrations that require execution outside of a transaction (e.g. to enable augmenting non-DDL-safe things, such as `ENUM`s in PostgreSQL) should be explicitly marked
 - Roles should be managed outside of migrations (since they can be shared between databases)
+- Certain schemas are managed by other tools and should not be interfered with; e.g. `graphile_jobs`

 ## Setup

 `graphile-migrations` requires two databases: the first is your main database against which you perform development, the second is a "shadow" database which is used by the system to apply migrations.
-You should never interact with the "shadow" database manually.
-Further all members of your team should run the same PostgreSQL version to ensure that the shadow dump matches for everyone.
+You should never interact with the "shadow" database directly.
+Further all members of your team should run the same PostgreSQL version to ensure that the shadow dump matches for everyone (one way of achieving this is through Docker, but that isn't required).

 ## Usage